hiisuuii/mod-classics-uranium/README.md

 ----------
 ### Recipes
-The Nuclear Reactor Block doesn't have compatibility with J/REI yet.
+J/REI support for the Nuclear Reactor is not planned at this time.
 Its recipes are as follows:
 * Gold Ingot -> Uranium Ingot
 * Coal -> Uranium Coal
 * Rotten Flesh -> Mutagenic Flesh